ted-spence-avalara/developer-dot/_posts/2018-04-06-AvaTax-18-4-patch-notes.md

 The AvaTax April release will launch to the Sandbox environment two weeks before production.
 If your engineering team would like a sandbox account for testing purposes, please contact your account manager or [open a support ticket](https://help.avalara.com/Directory/Contact_Avalara/Submit_a_Case).

-The AvaTax API team hosts a [weekly developer webinar](https://developer.avalara.com/resources/webinars/) where you can ask questions about the software, the release process, or any features included in the software.
+The AvaTax API team hosts a [weekly developer webinar](https://developer.avalara.com/resources/webinars/) where you can meet and talk to the developers directly.
 If you would like to ask questions about the release, please sign up and join us for a lively discussion of the AvaTax API.

 <h3>Marketplace Locations</h3>